80Trill/truffle-intellij-debug/README.md

 ![alt text](/Screenshots/RunExternalTool.png?raw=true)

 ```
-Ensure that external tool "start testrpc" has Program -> Setup.sh, and Working Directory -> Scripts
+Ensure that external tool "start testrpc" has Program -> Setup.sh, and Working Directory -> truffle-intellij-debug
 (The relative paths where they are saved on your computer)
 ```